bmink/microarcade/README.md

 driver for esp-idf.

-* In the case of the display, I looked into several of the existing popular graphics display libraries (eg. `Adafruit-GFX`, `U8g2`) but was surprised by how inefficiently implemented they are and yet how complex their APIs are (these two problems go hand in hand).
+* In the case of the display, I looked into several of the existing popular graphics display code (eg. `Adafruit-GFX`, `U8g2`) but was surprised by how inefficiently implemented they are and yet how cumbersome their APIs are (these two problems go hand in hand).
 If you instrument their code to log the commands they send to the display, you will be able to observe this: for example, data transfers are unnecessarily broken up into several transactions